 Con il sostegno di Azienda Speciale Palaexpo – Mattatoio | Progetto Prender-si cura

 Broke House 2022 Is Supported By: Claudia Doring Baez “Family Portrait” oil on canvas.
-2022, James Davison, Jen Parker-Starbuck, Brian Bauman, Mikeah Ernest Jennings, Justin Vivian Bond, and more to be added with your donations
+2022, James Davison, Jen Parker-Starbuck, Brian Bauman, Mikeah Ernest Jennings, and Justin Vivian Bond.

 Broke House 2012 Was Supported By James Davison, Desi Santiago, Ted Henigson, theARTcorps, Ryan Davis, Alan Cumming, joan Raspo, Drew Brody, William Lynn, Julie Tolentino, Hill Family, Ivan Gothner and Betsy Davison, Alyssa Fannick, Robert Litteer, Jen Parker-Starbuck, Sean Pierce and Lucy Pierce and Theo Kogan, paul gardner, John Issendorf, Grant Shaffer, Jill Emerson, Brian Bauman, Amy Sadao, Mambo Movers, Ryan Sorkin, Linsey Bostwick, Mikeah Ernest Jennings, Ilaria Mancia, Hillery Makatura, Justin Vivian Bond, Davis Freeman